CodeMaster7000/Archery/README.md

 # Archery
-An archery animation coded in HTML and CSS (SCSS).
+An archery animation coded in HTML and CSS.
 Enjoy!